Learning to avoid phishing

 It's worth noting, however, that a lot of marketing email uses underlying links that are individual to each recipient so that they can track engagement, and this can make judging if a link is correct or not very difficult - they will, by design, be different from what the text says.
 As always, if in doubt do not click.

 - Instead of clicking on the link with your main mouse button, hover over it and click with the other mouse button.

-- Select [Copy Link] (or [Copy shortcut]) from the menu which pops up from your mouse.
+- Select [Copy Link] (or [Copy shortcut]) from the menu which pops up.

 - Paste a copy of the link into a safe window.
-(We recommend you use a notepad window for this, or a basic text editor. )
+(We recommend you use a Notepad window for this, or any basic text editor. )

 - Look at the link carefully to see if it looks credible.
 For example, if the hyperlink seems to be from your bank, make sure it would go to your bank’s website, and not to something with a different name.

-There is lots of good advice on the web that can help you avoid phishing, and you might find some easier to follow than the advice on this page.
+There is lots of good advice on the web that can help you avoid phishing.
 Here is a selection: